SECTION 1. For the purposes of this act, the following words shall, unless the context clearly requires otherwise, have the following meanings:

 (b) In the event that any employee self-reports potential COVID-19 symptoms, close contact or a positive test for COVID-19 to a local health board, the local health board shall notify the relevant employer to the extent practicable.

 (d) In the event that any employee self-reports potential COVID-19 symptoms, the employer shall follow the Centers for Disease Control and Prevention guidelines for cleaning and disinfecting the building or facility where the employee worked.

 SECTION 7. (a) Employers shall, to the extent practicable, promptly identify and isolate potentially infectious employees and exposed coworkers and open outside doors and windows to increase air circulation to areas used by the employee.
 After 24 hours or as close to 24 hours as practicable of such identification and isolation, employers shall thoroughly clean and disinfect all areas and surfaces used by said employee.
 If more than 7 days have elapsed since the employee visited or used the facility, the employer need engage only in routine cleaning and disinfection pursuant to this act.

-(b) Following identification of a potentially infectious employee at the facility, the local COVID-19 contact shall determine if the workplace is suitably safe for employees to return.
+(b) Following identification of a potentially infectious employee at the facility, the local board of health, to the extent practicable, shall determine if the workplace is suitably safe for employees to return.

-(c) The local COVID-19 contact shall recommend closure of a facility for more than 24 hours to the state government if they find the workplace to be unsuitable for employees to return.
+(c) The local board of health, to the extent practicable, shall recommend closure of a facility for more than 24 hours to the state government if they find the workplace to be unsuitable for employees to return.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.